SEC proposes to simplify reporting, auditing requirements

 The SEC said the registered offering reform proposal, if it were to be adopted, would be the most significant modernization of the registered offering framework in more than 20 years.
 Under the proposal, more public companies would be able to conduct shelf offerings, enabling faster access to the public capital markets, regardless of the company's public float.

-More public companies would be able to use certain registration and offering communication flexibilities that currently are reserved for companies with a large public float defined as "well-known seasoned issuers.
-Broker-dealers would be able to provide research report coverage for more public companies.
+More public companies would be able to use certain registration and offering communication flexibilities that currently are reserved for companies with a large public float defined as "well-known seasoned issuers."
+The SEC predicted broker-dealers would be able to provide research report coverage for more public companies.

-State securities law registration and qualification requirements would be preempted for all registered offerings, as a way to lower the costs and complexity of conducting a multi-state registered offering.
+State securities law registration and qualification requirements would be preempted for all registered offerings, however, as part of a bid to lower the costs and complexity of conducting a multistate registered offering.

 Other facets of the registration process would also be streamlined under the proposal, such as the ability to incorporate information by reference into Form S-1.